-For many students interested in STEM (Science, Technology, Engineering, Math/Medicine) majors, you may find that the regular SAT or ACT doesn’t show off your academic strengths completely.
+For many students interested in STEM (Science, Technology, Engineering, Math) majors, you may find that the regular SAT or ACT doesn’t show off your academic strengths completely.
 You’ve probably gone above what you needed to satisfy high school graduation, and you can handle greater academic challenges beyond the general math covered on standardized tests.

 SAT IIs can help you stand out from other STEM applicants and demonstrate your capability for a challenging but rewarding major.
 Read on to find out CollegeVine’s top advice about what the best SAT IIs are for STEM/Engineering majors.